-"More Parking in Graiguemanagh also make foot paths wheelchair friendly"

-"Danger of scooters of scooters friendly "More Age friendly Parking"
+"More Parking in Graiguemanagh also make foot paths wheelchair friendly" "Danger of scooters "No ring-alink bus out on Callen "More Age friendly" Parking"

 Housing: More technology enabled homes are needed with appropriate design features to assist with living into later life, also homes which can consider wheelchair users or visitors.
 There is the feeling that grants should be 100% covered for home adaptations.
 Improvements are needed to allow older people to live at home longer, with a specific note around directories for services that can assist around the home with smaller jobs.
 Trusted tradesmen have been noted to be unavailable with many having to either choose unsafe and costly tradesmen.